crux-eval/eval-arena/README.md

 For problem requiring a long answer where guessing correctly is unlikely, answering even 1 problem might be significant and interesting.
 For example, the problem can ask for the proof of an important open problem and the test checks the proof.
 Surely if a model or someone solves it we should not object to the sample size of 1.
 This case only seems to be theoretical for now, since all problems solvable by mediocore models are not this type and there are no cases where any model A strictly outperforms model B on a few problems.
+It also seems unlikely based on the example level inspection that all the inconsistencies are due to mistakes in the dataset.

 ### Improving evaluation
 Since it is difficult to collect more evaluations, using more evaluation benchmarks is a good way to improve confidence.
 Even when individual benchmarks yield low significance, consistent improvements across benchmarks can be significant.

-For the test based benchmarks, a solution passing a weak test is still different from a solution failing it, thus running indepedent tests may also help yield more information per example instead of focusing on complete correctness.
+For test based benchmarks, a solution passing a weak test is still different from a solution failing it, thus running indepedent tests may also help yield more information per example instead of focusing on complete correctness.
 This is similar to the tech interview approach, where often only 1 or 2 questions are asked but you may get more information than just correct vs. incorrect.

 It may also be possible to model individual problems better, such as the probability of each outcome or the difficulty level using [item response model](https://eacl2024irt.github.io/).
 However our initial attempts at this failed to improve stability or significance levels.